-Non-licensure candidates desiring an elementary 4th-6th teacher endorsement will take REA 511 Foundations of Reading for a total of 36 credit hours.
+Non-licensure candidates desiring an elementary 4th-6th teacher endorsement will take REA 511 Foundations of Reading for a total of 33 credit hours in the licensure program.
 The Foundations of Reading test must be passed before moving to the licensure program.